+Your AI agents code fast.
 This is how they code right.

-Your senior engineer's instincts were earned before AI
+Instincts earned before AI

-The best teams' lessons are public.
+The best teams' lessons are public

+How Linear, Notion, and Stripe solved it is one search away.
 Yours isn't reading them.

-How Linear, Notion, and Stripe solved your exact problem is one search away.
-Your team still builds from a one-line prompt to a chat box.

 You can't hire an AI-native architect